ShelbyPop/CS35L-Project/README.md

 Isabelle Hong🗂️
 - Set up a separate npm package for the backend
 - Set up MongoDB cluster + structured the collections (users, sessions, todos) within the database
-- Wrote all Express endpoints
-- Wrote all functions in the frontend that interacted with routes via the Fetch API
+- Wrote all Express endpoints and wrote all functions in the frontend that interacted with routes via the Fetch API
+  - Managing user login & account creation
+  - Accessing and modifying point totals, item counts, and todos for each user
+  - Recording a new focus session
+  - Accessing all user data for Leaderboard & all session data for Session History + user stats
 - Hashed passwords before storing them in the users collection
 - Wrote the SessionHistory and Leaderboard React components, which display formatted tables with session/user data from the backend and support search queries
 - Wrote the LoginInput component, the form for user login & account creation